hardyoyo/RodmanPottingerCookbook/recipes/KaleSalad.md

 salt and pepper.
 Screw on a lid tight, then shake the heck out of it to mix it all up, and emulsify the ingredients.
 Salad: remove the kale stems.
 After all the kale is stemmed, use a sharp knife to finely chop the kale.
-Dump all the kale in a big bowl, drizzle the kale with some olive oil, you don't need a ton, because you're adding a dressing.
+Dump all the kale in a big bowl, drizzle the kale with some olive oil, you don’t need a ton, because you’re adding a dressing.
 Sprinkle with some salt and massage the kale with your clean fingers until the kale softens a bit.
 Drizzle the dressing over the kale and toss well.
 Add the almonds and dried fruit.
 Toss again and serve, with a shake-jar of parmesan cheese at hand, for any non-vegans.